Andrew-Pynch/nvim-ctx-dump/README.md

 ## How It Works

-The plugin maintains an internal list of file paths that you've added to your context.
+The plugin maintains a project-scoped collection of file paths that you've added to your context.
+Each working directory has its own separate context.
 When you copy the context to clipboard, it formats both the file paths and their contents into a single string, which is then placed in your clipboard.

-The context is automatically saved when you exit Neovim and loaded when you restart, providing persistence between sessions.
+The contexts are automatically saved when you exit Neovim and loaded when you restart, providing persistence between sessions.

 ## License